 Public Masses

 Please arrive for Mass 15 minutes early to ensure that seating is available.
-As of March 12, 2022, masks are no longer required, however you may choose to wear a mask if it makes you feel more comfortable.

 MASS SCHEDULE: